 Keyboard shortcut: g + g + start typing Device42.
 You will see the configuration screen and would be able to execute configuration actions.

 Initially the configuration shows only links for the base configuration of the plugin:

 On the configuration page click Edit or follow the Configure link to setup

 - You will see the saved details on the configuration view screen

 The data from the Device42 instance is cached inside the internal JIRA database.
-To keep it updated,you should synchronize it periodically.
-To launch the synchronization immediately:
+To ensure it is up-top-date, it should be periodically synchronized.
+To manually perform an immediate synchronization:

-- On the configuration information click ‘Update Data’ button
+- On the configuration information page, simply click the ‘Update Data’ button

-The confirmation dialog will appear.
-Press ‘Update Data’ button on that dialog
+A confirmation dialog will appear; Press the ‘Update Data’ button on that dialog to confirm.